Aberdeen investment funds suffer summer slowdown

-The fund manager, headed by Martin Gilbert as chief executive, said in a trading update on Monday clients had pulled 100 million pounds from its funds during the period.
+The fund manager (ADN.L), headed by Martin Gilbert as chief executive, said in a trading update on Monday clients had pulled 100 million pounds from its funds during the period.

 While clients ploughed 2 billion pounds into equities, which tend to command higher fees, they pulled out more from its other products including fixed income and multi-asset funds.